 This is our lightest and most flexible choice.
 It is a good choice for when you are bonding or bolting windows into the car like the rear screen and rear quarter windows, or if you are going to permanently fix the door windows into the doors.
 We would not recommend using 3mm if you want to roll door windows up and down or you have a large flat rear screen or you are installing the windows into an older car with rubber seals.

 4mm – 5/32 inch - Good all-round thickness

 The best all-round thickness choice.
-4mm gives you good weight savings and also remains fairly ridged so you can use it for any bonded or bolted in windows, windows fitted into rubber seals and the majority of door windows – this is usually our recommended thickness.
+4mm gives you good weight savings and also remains fairly rigid so you can use it for any bonded or bolted in windows or windows fitted into rubber seals as well as the majority of door windows – this is usually our recommended thickness.

 5mm – 13/64 inch - Heavy duty